replicatedhq/replicated-field-labs/labs/lab06-proxy/README.md

 curl -sSL https://k8s.kurl.sh/dx411-dex-lab06-proxy | sudo -E bash
 ```

-Note that you'll need to add `-E` flag to the `sudo` command in order to forward your environment to `bash` process runing under `sudo`.
+Note that you'll need to add `-E` flag to the `sudo` command in order to forward your environment to `bash` process running under `sudo`.
 You can also experiment with only forwarding specific variables as suggested in [this article](https://www.petefreitag.com/item/877.cfm).

 > The sudo command has a handy argument -E or --preserve-env which will pass all your environment variables into the sudo environment.